xixixao/space-cloud/README.md

 How to run
 ----------

 You need to have `mongod` running.
-It needs a directory, so ideally have on in your folder with **Cloud**
+It needs a directory, so ideally have one in your folder with **Cloud**

 ```bash
 cd cloud